smartcontractkit/documentation/docs/chainlink-nodes/run-an-ethereum-client.md

 [Nethermind's Documentation](https://docs.nethermind.io/nethermind/)

-The Nethermind client can be used for Ethereum Mainnet and test networks such as Kovan, Rinkeby and Ropsten.
+The Nethermind client can be used for Ethereum Mainnet and test networks.
 To see a full list of supported networks, see the [Nethermind supported network configurations](https://docs.nethermind.io/nethermind/ethereum-client/docker#available-configurations) page.

 Download the latest version: